 If you've become a victim of identity theft, here are four steps to take immediately:

 1. Contact one of the three major credit bureaus and request that a fraud alert be put on your file.
 That bureau will notify the other two bureaus on your behalf (if you don't receive confirmation, follow up).
 These alerts tell creditors to contact you before any new accounts are opened or existing ones are changed.

 2. Close all accounts that were compromised or you suspect of being compromised.
 When opening new accounts that require Personal Identification Numbers (PINs) or passwords, create new ones.

 4. File an ID theft complaint with the local police department.
 Have a copy of your FTC complaint with you for reference.
 Be sure to obtain a copy of the completed complaint so you can file it with the three credit bureaus and creditors with whom your credit has been compromised.
 The FTC complaint can be used as a backup.

 More information on ID theft, prevention and recovery is available on the FTC's identity theft website.

-For tips and information on Visa® card security and fraud prevention, visit the Visa Security Sense website.
+For tips and information on Visa® card secure, check out Visa's security and fraud prevention page.